koykov/dyntpl/readme.md

 {% endfor %}
 ```

-The both examples is equal, but the second is more compact.
+The both examples are equal, but the second is more compact.

 #### Lazy breaks

-Imagine the case - you've decided in te middle of iteration that loop require break, but the iteration must finish its
+Imagine the case - you've decided in the middle of iteration that loop requires a break, but the iteration must finish its
 work the end.
-Eg template printing some XML element and break inside it will produce unclosed tag:
+Eg template printing some XML element and break inside it will produce an unclosed tag:
 ```
 <?xml version="1.0" encoding="UTF-8"?>
 <users>